johnwesleyquintero/wesai-np/README.md

 **The operator-first platform for building, executing, and automating high-value workflows.
 Powered by a modular AI engine and real-time cloud sync.**

 WesCore is a centralized cockpit for operators to execute workflows, manage data, and automate tasks.
-It combines a fast, responsive interface with a multi-mode AI assistant powered by the Google Gemini API.
+It combines a fast, responsive interface with a unified, context-aware AI assistant powered by the Google Gemini API.
 All your data is securely stored in your own cloud backend, making it accessible across all your devices.

 ## Key Features